Changes to Canadian Patent Law – Now in Effect

-The Government of Canada is changing the current Patent Act and Patent Rules to modernize the Canadian patent regime.
-The current Patent Rules will be replaced with a new set of rules, which will come into force on October 30, 2019.
+The Government of Canada has changed the previous Patent Act and Patent Rules to modernize the Canadian patent regime.
+The previous Patent Rules have now been replaced with a new set of rules, which have officially come into force as of October 30, 2019.

-Below is a list of downloads and resources that we have made available to better understand these upcoming changes, and how they may affect applicants.
+Below is a list of downloads and resources that we have made available to better understand these recent changes, and how they may affect applicants.

 Prepare yourself for upcoming changes to Canadian patent law: what are the impacts now, and in the future?